Mohammad-Subhan/Network-File-Downloader/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.

-## Acknowledgements

-- This project utilizes Python's socket programming and threading modules.